 This new “Enhanced Edition” includes a new preface from the author, remastered art, and a redesigned interior.
 Mark has been very helpful in providing many supporting materials and it has been a joy working with him over the last several months to make this release a reality.
 In honor of his company Penguin Software, over 25 fun Penguin illustrations have been added – many of which have never been seen before.
 Penguin trivia that appeared on dozens of software packages is also included.
 Brush up on Penguin lore, such as “Penguins have frivolous tendencies” and “Cats and penguins are often seen together in sushi bars.”

 “Graphically Speaking: Enhanced Edition” is available through the A.P.P.L.E. bookstore with production and fulfillment by Lulu.com.
-A disk image will be available on the Apps page.
+A disk image is available on the Apps page.

 - Table of Contents – PDF